-- 608 school shall be in the proportion that the average daily - 609 attendance of each nonpublic school bears to the total average - 610 daily attendance of all nonpublic schools; - (ii) Seven and ninety-seven one-hundredths percent - 612 (7.97%) to assist the funding of transportation operations and - 613 maintenance pursuant to Section 37-19-23; and - (iii) Nine and sixty-one one-hundredths percent - 615 (9.61%) for including computers and computer software, to be - 616 distributed to all eligible teachers within the state through the - 617 use of procurement cards or a digital solution capable of - 618 tracking, paying and reporting purchases.
-Classroom supply funds - 619 shall not be expended for administrative purposes.
-On a date to - 620 be determined by the State Department of Education, but not later - 621 than July 1 of each year, local school districts shall determine - 622 and submit to the State Department of Education the number of - 623 teachers eligible to receive an allocation for the current year. - 624 For purposes of this subparagraph, "teacher" means any employee of - 625 the school board of a school district, or the Mississippi School - 626 for the Arts, the Mississippi School for Math and Science, the - 627 Mississippi School for the Blind, the Mississippi School for the - 628 Deaf or public charter school, who is required by law to obtain a - 629 teacher's license from the State Department of Education and who - 630 is assigned to an instructional area of work as defined by the - 631 department, and shall include any full- or part-time gifted or special education teacher.
-It is the intent of the Legislature 632 633 that all classroom teachers shall utilize these funds in a manner 634 that addresses individual classroom needs and supports the overall 635 goals of the school regarding supplies, instructional materials, 636 equipment, computers or computer software under the provisions of 637 this subparagraph, including the type, quantity and quality of 638 such supplies, materials and equipment.
+611 (ii) Seven and ninety-seven one-hundredths percent 612 (7.97%) to assist the funding of transportation operations and 613 maintenance pursuant to Section 37-19-23; and 614 (iii) Nine and sixty-one one-hundredths percent 615 (9.61%) for including computers and computer software, to be 616 distributed to all eligible teachers within the state through the 617 use of procurement cards or a digital solution capable of 618 tracking, paying and reporting purchases.
+Classroom supply funds 619 shall not be expended for administrative purposes.
+On a date to 620 be determined by the State Department of Education, but not later 621 than July 1 of each year, local school districts shall determine 622 and submit to the State Department of Education the number of 623 teachers eligible to receive an allocation for the current year.
+624 For purposes of this subparagraph, "teacher" means any employee of 625 the school board of a school district, or the Mississippi School 626 for the Arts, the Mississippi School for Math and Science, the 627 Mississippi School for the Blind, the Mississippi School for the 628 Deaf or public charter school, who is required by law to obtain a 629 teacher's license from the State Department of Education and who 630 is assigned to an instructional area of work as defined by the 631 department, and shall include any full- or part-time gifted or 632 special education teacher.
+It is the intent of the Legislature 633 that all classroom teachers shall utilize these funds in a manner 634 that addresses individual classroom needs and supports the overall 635 goals of the school regarding supplies, instructional materials,

+636 equipment, computers or computer software under the provisions of 637 this subparagraph, including the type, quantity and quality of 638 such supplies, materials and equipment.
 Classroom supply funds 639 allocated under this subparagraph shall supplement, not replace, 640 other local and state funds available for the same purposes.
-State Board of Education shall develop and promulgate rules and 641 642 regulations for the administration of this subparagraph consistent 643 with the above criteria, with particular emphasis on allowing the 644 individual teachers to expend funds as they deem appropriate.
-645 local school board shall require each school to issue credentials for a digital solution selected by or procurement cards provided 646 647 by the Department of Finance and Administration under the 648 provisions of Section 31-7-9(1) (c) for the use of teachers and 649 necessary support personnel in making instructional supply fund 650 expenditures under this section, consistent with the regulations 651 of the Mississippi Department of Finance and Administration 652 pursuant to Section 31-7-9.
+The 641 State Board of Education shall develop and promulgate rules and 642 regulations for the administration of this subparagraph consistent 643 with the above criteria, with particular emphasis on allowing the 644 individual teachers to expend funds as they deem appropriate.
+The 645 local school board shall require each school to issue credentials 646 for a digital solution selected by or procurement cards provided 647 by the Department of Finance and Administration under the 648 provisions of Section $31-7-9(1)$ (c) for the use of teachers and 649 necessary support personnel in making instructional supply fund 650 expenditures under this section, consistent with the regulations 651 of the Mississippi Department of Finance and Administration 652 pursuant to Section 31-7-9.
 Such credentials or procurement cards 653 shall be provided by the State Department of Education to local 654 school districts on a date determined by the State Department of 655 Education, but not later than August 1 of each year.
-Local school 656 districts shall issue such credentials or procurement cards to 657 classroom teachers at the beginning of the school year, but no
+Local school 656 districts shall issue such credentials or procurement cards to 657 classroom teachers at the beginning of the school year, but no 658 later than August 1 of each year, and shall be issued in equal 659 amounts per teacher determined by the total number of qualifying 660 personnel and the current state appropriation for classroom